Mayilu: Production

 After the success of Mozhi (2007), Moser Baer who released the DVD of Mozhi under their company collaborated with Duet Movies and launched three projects on 2007 with Mayilu being one of them.
 Debutant Shammu was chosen for the titular character after being auditioned in screen test.
-In order to portray a village girl, she had to sport dark makeup, oily braid and dirty clothes, to resemble a typical girl from Madurai.
+To portray a village girl, she had to sport dark makeup, oily braid and dirty clothes, to resemble a typical girl from Madurai.
 Her younger sister portrayed the younger version of the character.
 During the production, Prakash Raj also suggested her name for another project Kanchivaram that he was working in.
 Another debutant Sri was chosen as lead actor, he had to spend two months in Madura to observe people and their body language to get into the character.

-The shooting for this film, which commenced on 2 October, concluded within 45 days and it was entirely shot at Usilampatti.

-Though the film was completed in 2008, its release was delayed due to financial problems and was released in 2012.

 Soundtrack

 Soundtrack was composed by Ilaiyaraaja and lyrics written by M. Jeevan.